peach-water/ffmpeg-GUI-with-PyDracula/README-en.md

 ```

 After successful compilation, the "./dist/main/main.exe" file can be found in the current directory, and you need to copy the theme directory to "./dist/main" before starting, otherwise an error will be reported because the theme file cannot be found.
 Follows similarly:
-* Copy the model directory to the './dist/main' directory, which is required for auto cut.
+* Copy the model directory to the './dist/main/_internal' directory, which is required by auto cut and auto subtitle function.
-* Copy the modules/whisper/assets folder to the './dist/main/modules/whisper' directory, this feature is required for subtitles.
+* Copy the modules/whisper/ folder to the './dist/main/modules/' directory, this file is required by subtitles.

 ## Error Fix

 ### Build error

-error info `tuple index out of range` raised when build with pyinstaller under the python3.10.
+if error info `tuple index out of range` raised when build with pyinstaller under the python3.10.
 Please modify the function `_unpack_opargs` from file `src/python3.10/Lib/dis.py` as follows.

 ```python